American Suppressor Association Aims To Be Loud and Clear

 Even those who don’t take movies and video games at face value still often need convincing of the merits of suppressors.
 This is true, even as the ASA has also noted that while the NFA has existed since 1934, nearly 1.5 million suppressors—more than 80 percent—have been registered in just the past decade.
 It shows that there is interest in the devices, which can help make shooting safer for all involved.

-Yet, there are certainly politicians who may not want to make it easier or more enjoyable to shoot.
+There are certainly politicians who may not want to make it easier or more enjoyable to shoot.
 It would run contrary to their efforts to institute sweeping gun control.
 Those are the ones where it can be very difficult to find any common ground on the issue.

 “There are some zealots that will never be willing to go to the table because it is guns,” Williams admitted.